ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/data_export.md

 * `["attribute_a", "attribute_b"]`: the named attributes are exported.
 * `"ALL"`: This is a special keyword value that provides a shortcut to exporting all available attributes.

-Each data type has a number of mandatory indexing fields which will automatically be exported if any attributes are selected.
-These are shown in the sections below, but are the fields needed to index the data within the simulation, such as the `cohort_id`, `cell_id`, `time`, `time_index`, etc.

 The default settings are shown below along with a short description of each setting: